grisuno/LazyOwn/COMMANDS.md

 The function performs the following steps:

 1. Retrieves the values for `rhost` (IP address) and `reverse_shell_port` (port) from `self.params`.
-2. Validates that `rhost` and `reverse_shell_port` parameters are set.
+2. Validates that `rhost` and `reverse_shell_port` parameters are assign.
 3. Constructs the command to run the `lazyreverse_shell.sh` script with the specified arguments.
 4. Executes the command.

 :param ip: The IP address to use for the reverse shell.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type ip: str
 :param port: The port to use for the reverse shell.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type port: str

 :returns: None

 Manual execution:
-1. Ensure that `rhost` and `reverse_shell_port` are set in `self.params`.
+1. Ensure that `rhost` and `reverse_shell_port` are assign in `self.params`.
 2. Run the script `modules/lazyreverse_shell.sh` with the appropriate arguments.

 Dependencies:
 - `modules/lazyreverse_shell.sh` must be present in the `modules` directory and must be executable.

 Example:
-    To set up a reverse shell with IP `192.168.1.100` and port `4444`, set:
+    To assign up a reverse shell with IP `192.168.1.100` and port `4444`, assign:
     `self.params["rhost"] = "192.168.1.100"`
     `self.params["reverse_shell_port"] = "4444"`
     Then call: